natemcmaster/dotnet-serve/.github/ISSUE_TEMPLATE/Bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Using this version (run `dotnet serve --version`)
-3. Run these arguments '....'
+2. Run these arguments, e.g. `dotnet serve --port 8080`
-4. See error
+3. See the error

 **Expected behavior**
 A clear and concise description of what you expected to happen.